Best Egg Layers That Lay Green Eggs (With Pictures)

 Egg Laying skills

-Favaucanas are excellent egg layers, laying up to 5 eggs per week.
-That's up to 300 yearly.
-They are also hardy chickens that rarely stop egg production during winter; however, their egg production will decrease.
+Starlight Green Eggers are excellent egg layers, laying around 5 eggs per week, up to 280 eggs yearly.
+They are also hardy chickens, both cold and heat, and rarely stop egg production during winter; however, their egg production can decrease.

 5. Easter Egger